brianbarnett316/azuredatafactory/documentation/copyfrom_csv_to_restapi/Copy from CSV to Profisee REST API.md

 ### Parameters

-1. The FileFolder within the AdlsGen2Blob container.
+1. The FileFolder containing the file, includes the container name (e.g. profisee-input/product).

 2. The FileName of the file containing the records in CSV format which the Profisee REST Update API expects.
 Must end in .CSV file